Deprecated images FAQ

 Scale set, suggestions for updating the version should include:

-If you are using a Paid Marketplace Image, when the image is deprecated attempting to restore the VM from backups can fail for images with Plan information once the image is removed or deprecated from the marketplace.
-We recommend creating new VMs and migrating your workload to that image if you are using a Paid Marketplace Image with Plan Information.
-If the VM Image is Free (does not require plan info), you will be able to continue using the single VM and should be able to restore from backups.
-Note that this only impacts single VMs and not VMSS workloads.
+If you're using a Paid Marketplace Image, when the image is deprecated attempting to restore the VM from backups can fail for images with Plan information once the image is removed or deprecated from the marketplace.
+We recommend creating new VMs and migrating your workload to that image if you're using a Paid Marketplace Image with Plan Information.
+If the VM Image is Free, in that it doesn't require plan info, you can continue using the single VM and should be able to restore from backups.
+This only impacts single VMs and not Virtual Machine Scale Set workloads.

-There is no impact to existing VM or VMSS workloads when a free Marketplace Image is deprecated.
-However, you cannot create new VMs or VMSS workloads from a deprecated free Marketplace Image.
+There's no impact to existing VM or Virtual Machine Scale Set workloads when a free Marketplace Image is deprecated.
+However, you can't create new VMs or Virtual Machine Scale Set workloads from a deprecated free Marketplace Image.

 Generally, yes.
 However, it's recommended to confirm against the list of valid versions in a Plan using Virtual Machine Images - List.